HerveFrezza-Buet/exam-tp-info/README.md

 single char, use letters A, B, C if you have more than 10 possibilities).

-For a question to be compiled correctly, the student my need to edit related files.
+For a question to be compiled correctly, the student may need to edit related files.
 In our approach, and this is what parts are, for a given `$P$`, all questions `question$Q$-part$P$.cpp` are related to a `part$P$.hpp` and an eventual `part$P$.cpp` file.
 The student fill these